 East Bali / Sidemen – quieter retreats, rice fields, village life – perfect for escaping the usual crowds.

-Nusa Islands –Â for island hopping, snorkelling, clear waters and laid-back beach life.
+Nusa Islands – for island hopping, snorkelling, clear waters and laid-back beach life.

 Staying in more than one area helps you experience more of what Bali has to offer without spending all your time driving.

-Our Top 10 Things To Do In Bali
+Our Top 15 Things To Do In Bali

 PRINT AND TICK THEM OFF

-Fall in Love With Ubud
+2. Fall in Love With Ubud – The Cultural Hub of Bali

-At the heart of the island lies Ubud, Baliâs cultural and spiritual hub.
-Surrounded by lush rice terraces and waterfalls, itâs the perfect place to slow down and reconnect.
-Many travellers come here for yoga retreats, meditation, or healing ceremonies â making it one of the best destinations for things to do in Bali for couples and solo travellers alike.
+At the heart of the island lies Ubud, Bali’s cultural and spiritual hub.
+Surrounded by lush rice terraces and waterfalls, it’s the perfect place to slow down and reconnect.
+We have visited Ubud for yoga retreats and got to experience the beautiful meditation and healing ceremonies — making it one of the best destinations for things to do in Bali for couples and solo travellers alike.

-But Ubud isnât just about wellness.
-You can wander through the famous Monkey Forest, take a sunrise trek along the Campuhan Ridge Walk., or visit art galleries and craft markets.
-We also enjoy Ubudâs cafes and thriving plant-based dining.
-Whether youâre planning a Bali bucket list adventure or just want to recharge, Ubud offers a deeper side of the island that balances perfectly with the coastal fun of Canggu and Uluwatu.
+But Ubud isn’t just about wellness though.
+You can wander through the famous Monkey Forest, or my favourite take a sunrise trek along the Campuhan Ridge Walk, or visit art galleries and craft markets.
+We also enjoy Ubud’s cafes and thriving plant-based dining.
+Whether you’re planning a Bali bucket list adventure or just want to recharge, Ubud offers a deeper side of the island that balances perfectly with the coastal fun of Canggu and Uluwatu.

 WHERE: Ubud